upsidedownsweetfood/tghelperbot/README.md

 ---

-This bot does not have a user agreement, or anything, but i'd personally like if this was not used in trans or LGBT hate groups.
+This bot does not have a user agreement, or anything, but i'd personally like if this was not used in General hate and in LGBT hate groups.
 Thanks.